Vitamin D3 Supplement

 Vitamin D3 (as Cholecalciferol)

-Other ingredients: safflower oil, gelatin, glycerin, purified water.
+Other ingredients: extra virgin olive oil, medium chain triglycerides, gelatin, glycerin, purified water, rosemary extract.

 - Take one softgel daily with food, or as recommended by a healthcare practitioner.